Program For Infants 12 Weeks Through 12 Months

 Welcome to the Infant Room at Small Savers Montessori!
-Our goal is to make your experience here as enriching and positive as possible.

 You may notice that there are several things that Small Savers may do a little differently than other centers.
 Most of these differences revolve around our core philosophy of individualism.
 We believe that each baby is an individual and treat every child as such.

 We operate under a primary caregiver system.
 Each teacher is primarily responsible for three children, though we all care for every child.
 Your child's primary caregiver, however, is more in tune to your child and will track his or her daily report.
 When you have specific concerns or questions regarding your child, feel free to talk first with your child's primary caregiver.
 Keep in mind that the Infant Room staff works as a team and the other three teachers can help you as well.

 Each child's daily activity is based on his or her evolving pattern of playing, eating and sleeping.
 We feed children when they are hungry and put them to sleep when they are tired.
 Everything is "on demand."
 There are no schedules in the Infant Room.

 Caregivers in the Infant Room recognize that many families value the continuation of breastfeeding through the first year.
 Our teachers understand the challenges that working mothers who continue to breastfeed face, and they are extremely supportive.
 They take extra care in handling pumped breastmilk, assist in organizing frozen breastmilk in the Infant Room freezer, call nursing moms for feedings if requested and provide rocking chairs for moms who come to breastfeed during the day.

 Another big difference between Small Savers and other centers is that we do not put children into positions that they cannot put themselves into.
 For example, we would not leave a child sitting up who could not get into that position by herself.
 We do not use "boppies" or other infant chairs, swings, or bouncy seats.
 We understand that children can better learn about their environment when given the opportunity to use their own bodies to explore.